 There are many tools for calculating the length of pipe that you need.
 Problem is they usually assume a certain flow rate and don’t take back pressure into account.
 They also don’t take the ability of the soil into account.
 I will link to some calculators here eventually, but for now I found that rules of thumb based on working examples are just as good.
 Passivhaus builders will tell you the diameter tubes that worked for them.
 I often see 6 inch pipe used in 250 ft lengths with a fan to keep things moving.

 Talking with Adam Bearup recently and he mentioned some experience with the Earth Shelter Project Michigan.
 They setup a number of 6 inch diameter PVC earth tubes, each had a fan, but each was only about 50 ft long.
-He says they didn’t affect the temperature of the incoming air for very long after the fans were turned on.
-The tubes were probably not long enough for the size of the fans.
-The air was moving too quickly thru the tubes and stripped the heat from the tube walls faster than the soil could conduct it (not a thermally stable system).
+He says the tubes didn’t moderate the temperature of the incoming air for very long after the fans were turned on.
+They were probably not long enough for the size of the fans.
+The air was moving too quickly thru the tubes and stripped the heat from the tube walls faster than the soil could conduct it.
+It was not a thermally stable system.
 Even so, the ventilation was insufficient (such a large earth sheltered home would have needed 26 passive tubes running at 175 fpm or 7 tubes at high fan speed of 700 fpm) and so there were problems with humidity, etc. Adam acknowledged that longer or deeper tubes may have worked better, but at a greater expense.
 If he could do it again, he would probably just use a Heat Recovery Ventilator (HRV) instead, the cost would have been a fraction of the cost of the earth tubes.
 The HRV is an active system that requires electricity, but at least it is predictable technology.
-The HRV exchanges (averages) heat in real time without any storage capacity.
+The HRV exchanges (averages) heat in real time without any thermal storage capacity.

 Earth Tube Diameter: